ykIsCoding/PeakVisor/README.md

 - Exists on Frontend
 - Makes dynamic requests to Google Maps API
 - Provides live frontend rendering of Google Maps

+#### SeraApi
+- Exists on Frontend
+- Gets images of the different places
+- API Limitation: 100 API calls/day for free plan that we are using
+- REST Architecture

+#### OpenAI API (ChatGPT 3.5 Turbo)
+- Exists on Frontend
+- Provides AI generated tips and information for the places

+#### Meetup.com API
+- Exists on Frontend
+- Provides data for the Events Page
+- GraphQL Architecture
+- OAuth required to get token

+#### TripAdvisor API
+- Exists on Frontend
+- Provides data for the Trails Page and Trails Information Page
+- REST Architecture
+- Limitation: 5000 free API calls/month, does not allow free plan users to query images

+#### Firebase
+- Exists on Frontend
+- Provides authentication and database storage support
 <br>